 OPTION 1.
 I want the (D) listed above.
 You may ask to be paid now, but I also want Medicare billed for an official decision on payment, which is sent to me on a Medicare Summary Notice (MSN).
 I understand that if Medicare doesn’t pay, I am responsible for payment, but I can appeal to Medicare by following the directions on the MSN.
 If Medicare does pay, you will refund any payments I made to you, less co-pays or deductibles.

 This option allows the beneficiary to receive the items and/or services at issue and requires the notifier to submit a claim to Medicare.
 This will result in a payment decision that can be appealed.
-See for instructions on the notifier’s obligation to bill Medicare.
-Suppliers and providers who don’t accept Medicare assignment may make modifications to Option 1 only as specified below under D. Additional Information.
+See Ch.
+30, §50.15.1 of the online Medicare Claims Processing Manual for instructions on the notifier’s obligation to bill Medicare.
+Suppliers and providers who don’t accept Medicare assignment may make modifications to Option 1 only as specified below under “D. Additional Information”.

 Note: Beneficiaries who need to obtain an official Medicare decision in order to file a claim with a secondary insurance should choose Option 1.